DAIGroup/separable_STA/README.md

 This is an **implementation** of the **separable spatio-temporal attention** (STA) network described in (Das et al. 2019).

-This network consists of a spatio-temporal attention block that modulates the convolutional _feature_ output _g_ of an I3D network (see [`DAIGroup/i3d`](github.com/DAIGroup/i3d) repository), both spatially and temporally.
+This network consists of a spatio-temporal attention block trained using an 3-layer LSTM network that learnt from skeletal information.
+This attention block modulates the convolutional _feature_ output _g_ of an I3D network (see [`DAIGroup/i3d`](github.com/DAIGroup/i3d) repository), both spatially and temporally.
 This modulated features _gt_ and _gs_ are then concatenated and feed to a classifier for the final one-hot output vector.
 Please see the original paper (Das et al. 2019) for further details.
 The two required branches are provided in separate